ctn-waterloo/devscripts/README.md

 - `choose` -- chooses a code reviewer or pull request from a list of people defined in `contributors.json`
     - See `man ./choose.1` for more usage information
+- `vagrant` -- Easy testing in windows environments.
+See `README.md` in that directory for more information.